Goally Penguin Logo with Sunglasses

 Symptoms of Developmental Disabilities

-• Delayed milestones such as crawling, walking, or talking
+• Delays in reaching milestones: Such as crawling, walking, or talking.